 Cultured buttermilk is what is commonly found in the market.
 Check the label.
 It will probably list low fat or nonfat milk, salt, and sodium citrate or cultured low fat/nonfat milk, low fat/nonfat milk, and salt.
 I don’t want to think about the ones that have added thickener.
 Please, don’t buy those.

 Most recipes call for 1 cup milk then adding 1 tablespoon of either lemon or vinegar.
 That makes 1 cup plus 1 tablespoon of buttermilk.
 One tablespoon of added liquid could be enough to change your recipe.
 Here’s a better way.
-For every cup of buttermilk, add 1 tablespoon of lemon juice or vinegar to a measuring cup and add milk to make 1 cup.
+For every cup of buttermilk, add 1 tablespoon of lemon juice or vinegar into a measuring cup and add milk to make 1 cup.
 Let it sit for 10 minutes.
 That’s it.
 I have used whole, 2%, low fat, or nonfat milk and all worked fine.
 Use it in your recipe as you would buttermilk purchased at the market.

 You won’t have to worry anymore if you don’t have that carton of buttermilk in your fridge.
-Make it yourself!

 Homemade ButtermilkPrint Recipe Pin Recipe